stephenbwood/scanner-requirements/README.md

 | 120 / 220 | Auto-incrementing from 1 |

 ## Dust & Scratch Removal
-The scanner should have dust and scratch removal based on the infrared sensitivity of the imaging sensor.
+The scanner should have dust and scratch removal.